Scott Ferson: The Liberty Square Group

 In 1999, as national firms acquired smaller companies, Ferson started his own business, the Liberty Square Group.
 As president, Ferson represents New England nonprofit and corporate interests and directs regional political campaigns.
 Today, the Liberty Square Group is a full service public affairs firm with a dozen associates, handling government affairs, public relations, press issues, and government marketing on local, state, and federal levels.

 Ferson has managed press for the LDS Church, for Stephen Lynch's election to the US Congress, and for Tim Murray's run for Lieutenant Governor of Massachusetts.
 He has offered communications counsel to groups including the Mashpee Wompanoag Tribe and the Special Olympics International Games.

 In 2011, Ferson and Sean Sinclair, a former campaign manager for Senator Harry Reid, founded The Blue Lab, an incubator for Democratic campaigns and a comprehensive campaign resource for candidates.
 Based on the startup model, the consultants and interns seek to cut costs for clients through shared space and lateral input.

 In 2014, he was senior adviser and general consultant for Seth Moulton in his upset win for Massachusetts's 6th congressional district, cited by Roll Call as one of the 10 best run congressional campaigns of 2014.

 In 2018, Ferson was contracted by Columbia Gas to manage the media in the aftermath of the Merrimack Valley gas explosions.

 In 2020, Ferson was a key strategy and communications advisor to Senator Ed Markey during the Senator's historic primary victory against Congressman Joe Kennedy III.

+Publications

+Ferson’s book, How the Democrats Lost America: Making Sense of the 2024 Election and the Future of American Politics, will be published by Turner Publishing Company in April 2026.